JOY6IX9INE/Sms-Forwarder/README.md

 ## Usage

 1. Open Termux on your Android device.
-2. Change to the directory where the script is located:
+2. Change to the directory where the script is located :

    ```shell
    cd path/to/Sms-Forwarder
    ```

-3. Run the script by executing the following command:
+3. Run the script by executing the following command :

    ```shell
    python main.py